mwarning/KadNode/misc/examples.md

 ./build/kadnode --announce mydomain.com:443
 ```

-Other

-# Create your own Certificate Authority and Certificates
+## Create your own Certificate Authority and Certificates

 You can use a script to create your own root certifactes: